LaganJ/LaganJ/README.md

 - 👋 Hi, I’m @LaganJ
 - 👀 I’m interested in simplifying fashion
-- 🌱 I’m currently learning atomic habits
+- 🌱 I’m currently learning to let go
 - 💞️ I’m looking to collaborate on making world a better place
 - 📫 +91-7008267767